Do Lighter Running Shoes Make You Run Faster

 Sure, if you wear a backpack with a 500g weight in it and then run 5k you will do it in a certain time.
 Sure, if you take out 300g of that weight you will, other things being equal, run just a tiny bit faster.
 Or, put another way, if you lose weight you will not run 5k that much faster on the flat, in fact you will run approximately 1 second faster over 5k for every 100g you lose in terms of body weight/body fat].

-Also lighter running shoes often have a thinner heel and that causes the runner to pivot forwards more than usual and often this causes more of a faster forefoot strike running than pseudo-flat-foot strike.
+Also, lighter running shoes often have a thinner heel and that causes the runner to pivot forwards more than usual and often this causes more of a faster forefoot strike running than pseudo-flat-foot strike.
 That is a faster but more injury-prone running style.
 But that faster speed isn’t a result of the weight necessarily.
-And we start getting into bare foot running if we continue from here.
+And we start getting into barefoot running if we continue from here.

 ** I race up to 10k+5k with racing flats.
 (New Balance RC 130X).
 It knackers my calves, I have to use compression gear to recover and I can only go fast once a month with those shoes on!
-[And as Dan says below that’s probably because I should train in my flats]
+[And as Dan says below in the comments that’s probably because I should train in my flats]